Shammy01011101/S-Drive/README.md

 * SophosScanAndClean
 * SpaceSniffer - Scans a disk and visualises whats taking up the most space
 * Super Anti Spyware
+* TreeSizeFree
-* TreeSizeFree - Scans a disk and visualises whats taking up the most space
+  _Scans a disk and visualises whats taking up the most space_
-* Unstoppable Copier - Awesome tool to batch copy files.
-Pretty much is unstoppable in terms of errors and retires
+* Unstoppable Copier
+  _Awesome tool to batch copy files.
+Pretty much is unstoppable in terms of errors and retires_
 * WinDirStat - Scans a disk and visualises whats taking up the most space
 * Windows10Upgrade - Upgrade from any version of Windows to Windows 10
 * Windows11InstallationAssistant - Upgrade to Windows 11